SeedVault/flow/README.md

 ## RESPONSE OBJECT

-Response attribute have an array of response objects that will be executed in order from top to bottom.
+Response attribute have a list of response objects that will be executed in order from top to bottom.
 Same as in conditionals, they are $functions which can be chained in nested objects.

 Response functions returns data which the bot engine adds to the output defined by its type.
 For instance, $text function returns a string to the text output, $button function returns an object with button definition to the button type output.
 The bot has output types for all kind of data types to be sent to the channel.